jakartaee/validation-tck/setup-examples/readme.md

 # Jakarta Validation TCK setup examples

-This directory contains [Ant](https://ant.apache.org) and [Maven](https://maven.apache.org/) setup examples for running the [Jakarta Validation](https://github.com/jakartaee/validation-tck) TCK against [Eclipse GlassFish 7+](https://projects.eclipse.org/projects/ee4j.glassfish/downloads), the ratifying implementation for Jakarta EE 10.
+This directory contains [Maven](https://maven.apache.org/) setup examples for running the [Jakarta Validation](https://github.com/jakartaee/validation-tck) TCK against [WildFly](https://www.wildfly.org/), the implementation for Jakarta EE 11.

 Each setup contains a readme outlining how to run the test harness using the given build system.
 These setups serve as guide and can be adjusted to run against other EE containers.
-An example for running against WildFly can be found as part of the [Hibernate Validator TCK Runner](https://github.com/hibernate/hibernate-validator/tree/master/tck-runner) setup.
+An example for running against WildFly can be found as part of the [Hibernate Validator TCK Runner](https://github.com/hibernate/hibernate-validator/tree/main/tck-runner) setup.
 It is the responsibility of the container to provide all Jakarta Validation dependencies, namely the Jakarta Validation API as well as the Jakarta Validation provider.
 The latter is the so-called Jakarta Validation provider under test.